 I’m so excited to share this French Toast Cupcakes recipe with you.
 This is a light cinnamony cupcake with a hidden crumbly streusel under a light maple buttercream frosting.
-It all came about when a friend (Margie) asked me for some cupcakes using maple buttercream frosting.
-I immediately starting thinking about buttery maple syrup and French Toast.
+I needed a maple buttercream frosting for a friend, and I immediately starting thinking about buttery maple syrup and French Toast.
 I may have been hungry at the time.
 Well, I didn’t have a tried and true recipe for maple buttercream frosting so it was game on!

 First I created my version of maple buttercream frosting that holds it shape when piped.
 Then, because I bake for my local rescue mission and needed some cupcakes for that Tuesday, I took the creative liberty of paring my new and improved maple buttercream frosting with what I thought would be delicious…wait for it…you know what’s coming…French Toast cupcakes, of course.